akharitonov/maddpg-rllib/README.md

 Environment parameters:
 * `repeats` - number of experiment repetitions
 * `dboxtoken` - (optional) your Dropbox token
 * `dboxdir` - directory in the Dropbox where the results will be uploaded.
-Must be empty or non existent. **Should only be defined when `dboxtoken` us supplied**
+Must be empty or non existent. **Should only be defined when `dboxtoken` is supplied**

 If you don't want to use Dropbox auto upload, just omit `-e dboxtoken=...` and `-e dboxdir=...` flags.
 Results will be stored in `maddpg-rllib-vres` Docker volume.